 - Comprehensive Chromosome Screening (CCS) of the whole embryo genome (24 Chromosomes).

 Newest studies surrounding IVF focus on using Next-Generation Sequencing (NGS) for pre-implantation genetic diagnosis (PGD).
 The technology emerging from NGS will allow fertility specialists to help patients with compound point mutations and small deletions and insertions (balanced and unbalanced translocation of the chromosome), as well as screening for single-gene disorders (ie. cystic fibrosis, tay sachs, etc.) using the latest qPCR-based validated technology with 98% accuracy.

 The history of IVF has evolved more than any other field of medicine in such a short span of time.
 What once was considered the latest in medicine may now be labeled as outdated or barbaric.
 The future of IVF is in the “Omics” of science; genomics, transcriptomics, proteomics, and metabolomics.

-The story of IVF may sound like it was written from a science-fiction novel but in truth it is written by great scientists and thought leaders of our field.
-RMANJ is proud to be at the forefront of Molecular, Bioinformatics and Clinical Research in the area of reproductive medicine.
-It is our mission to help each patient grow their family the safest and quickest way possible.
+The story of IVF may sound like it was written from a science-fiction novel but in truth, it is written by great scientists and thought leaders of our field.
+RMA is proud to be at the forefront of Molecular, Bioinformatics, and Clinical Research in the area of reproductive medicine.
+It is our mission to help each patient grow their family in the safest and quickest way possible.